awsdocs/amazon-lex-developer-guide/doc_source/API_GetBot.md

 Type: String
 Length Constraints: Minimum length of 2\.
 Maximum length of 50\.
 Pattern: `^([A-Za-z]_?)+$`

+ ** [nluIntentConfidenceThreshold](#API_GetBot_ResponseSyntax) **   <a name="lex-GetBot-response-nluIntentConfidenceThreshold"></a>
+The score that determines where Amazon Lex inserts the `AMAZON.FallbackIntent`, `AMAZON.KendraSearchIntent`, or both when returning alternative intents in a [PostContent](https://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostContent.html) or [PostText](https://docs.aws.amazon.com/lex/latest/dg/API_runtime_PostText.html) response\. `AMAZON.FallbackIntent` is inserted if the confidence score for all intents is below this value\. `AMAZON.KendraSearchIntent` is only inserted if it is configured for the bot\.
+Type: Double
+Valid Range: Minimum value of 0\.
+Maximum value of 1\.

  ** [status](#API_GetBot_ResponseSyntax) **   <a name="lex-GetBot-response-status"></a>
 The status of the bot\.